meaten/MotionAug-CVPR2022/README.md

 # Intro
 This is the official repository for the following paper:

-**MotionAug: Augmentation with Physical Correction for Human Motion Prediction**, CVPR2022 [Paper url to be updated]
+**MotionAug: Augmentation with Physical Correction for Human Motion Prediction**, CVPR2022
+[Paper url will be updated soon]

 ![output](https://user-images.githubusercontent.com/32920601/156518681-54ba5a7e-2cee-461f-88ab-ba2255b8ea7e.gif)